Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 1. Vulgar (simple).
 They are presented in the form of formations of different sizes, having an uneven keratinized surface.
 Often appear on the fingers, inner and back of the hands.

 2. Flat (youthful).
 They appear during adolescence and look like flat nodules.
 Their appearance is associated with exposure to a different genome of the virus.
-Such warts extend to the inside of the hand and the arms may "rise" up to the elbow.
+Such warts spread to the inside of the hand and the arms can “rise” to the elbow.

-3. Age or senile warts.
-They are non-viral in origin.
+3. Age-related or senile warts.
+They are of non-viral origin.
 Often localized on the hands.

-Any type of warts requires high-quality and effective treatment performed in professional conditions.
-In medical institutions, specialists use proven methods to eliminate formations on the skin.
+Any type of wart requires high-quality and effective treatment performed in a professional setting.
+In medical institutions, specialists use proven methods for eliminating skin lesions.
 Sometimes home remedies are effective.
-But it is still better to consult a specialist before proceeding with treatment.
+But it is still better to consult a specialist before starting treatment.

 Recognition